speedy403/quark-apps-server/README.md

 Using a simple, elegant HTML and CSS frontend, users or administrators can see the available apps on the server, as well as their size, version, and date uploaded.

 ### Admin Panel
 The admin panel is a separate UI that should have access restricted via any means that the implementing systems administrator desires.
-The recommended way is by restricting access via VLANs
+The recommended way is by restricting access via subnets and associated firewall rules.

 ## The API